DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-02-21-misconduct-process.md

 ### Create additional review meeting

 Sometimes an investigation may need to be changed from internal to external or from external to internal.
-In TMS, this is done by creating an additional review meeting activity.
-In the additional review meeting activity, the user can set the investigation type as internal or external and save.
+In TMS, this is done by creating an *additional review meeting* activity.
+In the *additional review meeting* activity, the user can set the investigation type as internal or external and save.

 [![A screenshot of an additional review meeting activity](additional-review.png "An additional review meeting activity")](additional-review.png)

 ### Create referral back determination meeting

 During investigation, there may be a need to refer back to a determination meeting.
 This may be to amend allegations due to newly discovered information or to close the case.
-The TMS system allows the user to create a ‘referral back determination meeting’ activity.
+The TMS system allows the user to create a *referral back determination meeting* activity.

 [![A screenshot of a referral back determination meeting activity](referral-back.png "A referral back determination meeting activity")](referral-back.png)

-In the referral back to determination meeting activity, the user fills in the referral back decision as follows:
+In the *referral back determination meeting* activity, the user fills in the referral back decision as follows:
 - ‘discontinued’ or ‘discontinued DBS barred’.
 On marking as complete, the case is automatically resolved.
 - ‘continue with professional conduct panel’.
-On marking as complete, this results in the case activity and case status automatically returning to what they were before the ‘referral back determination meeting’ was created
+On marking as complete, this results in the case activity and case status automatically returning to what they were before the *referral back determination meeting* was created

 ### Create case management hearing